flutter/flutter/dev/snippets/README.md

 ![Code sample image](assets/code_sample.png)

-The code `sample` tool can expand sample code into full Flutter applications.
+The code `sample` and `dartpad` tools can expand sample code into full Flutter applications.
-These sample applications can be directly copied and used to demonstrate the API's functionality in a sample application:
+These sample applications can be directly copied and used to demonstrate the API's functionality in a sample application, or used with the `flutter create` command to create a local project with the sample code.
+The `dartpad` samples are embedded into the API docs web page and are live applications in the API documentation.

 ```dart
 /// {@tool sample --template=stateless_widget_material}